YPSO Community Partners

 This year, YPSO students volunteered at BAMP to mentor students in music.

-YPSO is also proud to be support BAMP through their performance at the BAYOF Benefit Concert at Davies Symphony Hall on Jan 14th, 2024.
+YPSO supported BAMP through their performance at the BAYOF Benefit Concert at Davies Symphony Hall on Jan 14th, 2024.

 Crowden Music School